While the V10 and V11 are outstanding products, Dyson has some gems hidden lower in the totem pole.

 Of course, there are tradeoffs to take into consideration.
 First is the run time.
 Since the V7 has a smaller capacity battery, it won’t run as long as the V8.

-In my test with the MotorHead tool, it only ran for only 27 minutes – around 4 minutes less than the V8.
+My test with the MotorHead tool only ran for only 27 minutes – around 4 minutes less than the V8.

 The V7 has several different sub-models; for more details, please check the V7 review.